Xandir150/Xplayer2/README.md

 # XPlayer2

-XPlayer2 is an Android video player with 3D/VR features.
+XPlayer2 is an Android video player with 3D/VR features for using with XReal glasses.
 It uses AndroidX Media3 ExoPlayer and an FFmpeg-based decoder module for specific codecs.

 ## Features (highlights)
 - 3D video support; OU/SBS badge in Recent based on frame-packing metadata.